miltinhoc/AssemlyInjector/README.md

 # Injector
 ![image](https://github.com/miltinhoc/AssemlyInjector/assets/26238419/e3bcce5e-43df-487a-b5e9-b4991376308c)

-This project lets you inject c# code (methods) into another .net assembly, it works by compiling the code in memory and then copying the IL instructions into either another chosen Type or the assembly's entry point.
-You can also then call your method from another existing one.
+This project lets you inject c# code (methods) into another .net assembly, it works by compiling the code in memory, creating a new method on the target Type and then copying the IL instructions into it.
+You can also then call your method from another existing method.

 ## Example